 NUPLAZID (pimavanserin) 17-mg Tablets

-Elderly people with dementia-related psychosis (having lost touch with reality due to confusion and memory loss) taking antipsychotic drugs are at an increased risk of death.
-NUPLAZID is not approved for the treatment of patients with dementia-related psychosis unrelated to the hallucinations and delusions associated with Parkinson’s disease psychosis.
+Increased risk of death in elderly patients with dementia-related psychosis.
+Medicines like NUPLAZID can raise the risk of death in elderly people who have lost touch with reality (psychosis) due to confusion and memory loss (dementia).
+NUPLAZID is not approved for the treatment of patients with dementia-related psychosis unrelated to the hallucinations and delusions associated with Parkinson's disease psychosis.
 Continues below

 NUPLAZID may cause serious side effects including:

 QT Interval Prolongation: NUPLAZID may increase the risk of changes to your heart rhythm.
-This risk may increase if NUPLAZID is taken with certain other medications known to change heart rhythm.
+This risk may increase if NUPLAZID is taken with certain other medications known to prolong the QT interval.
 Tell your healthcare provider about all the medicines you take or have recently taken.

 Before taking NUPLAZID, tell your healthcare provider if you have:

 - Reduced kidney function.
 NUPLAZID is not recommended if you have severe kidney problems.

 - Reduced liver function.
 NUPLAZID is not recommended if you have liver problems.